 Master's Degree Applicants: Proficiency can be demonstrated by the receipt of a bachelor's or advanced degree from an accredited institution of higher education in the United States, or from a university in another country where English is the primary language of instruction.

 Housing is available for undergraduate and graduate students through a partnership with the New Hampshire Institute of Art (NHIA).
-A 10-minute walk from campus, NHIA offers spacious, comfortably furnished double and single rooms.
+A 10-minute walk from campus, NHIA offers four residence halls with spacious, comfortably furnished double and single rooms.

 The majority of our students live off campus, either in Manchester or in surrounding towns.
 UNH Manchester doesn't coordinate off-campus housing, but there are resources available to you.
 If you're looking for an apartment in the area, you may contact Rania Elsherif at email@example.com or +1 603-957-8971.